 Does your charity have a brilliantly effective board?

 The Awards have now closed for entry – thanks to all the charities that entered.
-Sign-up to our mailing list to hear which charities made the shortlist in April and we’ll announce the final winners in late May 2017.
+Read about the 21 charities that have been shortlisted.
+We will announce the final winners in late May 2017.

 Raising the bar

 The Charity Governance Awards is an exciting not-for-profit initiative created to celebrate outstanding governance in charities both small and large.

 We all know that effective governance makes a difference.
 And by sharing examples of inspirational trustees and brilliant boards we want to show how great governance and doing good go hand-in-hand.